 Guru Somasundaram is a growing actor in Tamil cinema.
 He never intended to become an actor and considers his entry as something great.
-In 2002 he got introduced to acting workshop and that’s how he got interest in films.
+In 2002 he got introduced to the acting workshop and that’s how he got interested in films.

 Guru Somasundaram is born and brought up in Madurai.
 He had a humble background.
 He lived in Tanjore district for some time.
 He pursued his Dipoma in Mechanical Engineering and later worked in TVS as junior executive.
 Then he was at crossroads in his career.
 He was pondering whether to take up histrionics as his profession.
 Then he associated himself with an acting workshop.
 Earlier he never had great interest in acting.
 He went to the acting workshop and eventually he got himself so much involved in the theatre group that he started improvising on his acting skills including his expressions etc.

 In the theatre group Guru Somasundaram had to gel with a completely different work culture.
 He also made new friends.
 He used to read modern literature.
 His introduction to literature was through the crime novels of